Dreadbot/TheGreenAlliance/raspi/index.md

 order: 30
 icon: device-desktop
 ---
+!!!warning
+This section is a stub!
+Look for more in a future update.
+!!!

 # Raspberry Pis
 The computer that most people use for computer vision in FRC is the raspberry pi, due to their ease of use, compact size, and relatively low price tag.
 Even